Analytical chemists explore

 biochemistry to explore the analytical techniques necessary for the future of

-in as little as 18 months.
+in 18 to 24 months.
 Governors State’s 35-credit hour Analytical